cf73/humanity/content/collections/books/havel-to-the-castle-and-back-a-memoir.md

         type: text
         marks:
           -
+            type: italic
+        text: 'To the Castle and Back'
+      -
+        type: text
+        marks:
+          -
             type: bold
-        text: 'To the Castle and Back '
+        text: ' '
       -
         type: text
         text: 'is a revelation of one of the most important political figures of our time."'